uswds/uswds-site/pages/performance/how.md

 ##### Default metric recommendations:

-- [Speed index](/performance/glossary#speed-index): a direct metric to track how fast a site appears to a user Custom Timing Events: a direct metric to track a specific experience on your site
+- [Speed index](/performance/glossary#speed-index): a direct metric to track how fast a site appears to a user
+- [Custom timing events](/performance/glossary#custom-timing-events): a direct metric to track a specific experience on your site
-- Page Weight: an indirect metric to track the total resources size to download for your site
+- [Page weight](/performance/glossary#page-weight): an indirect metric to track the total resources size to download for your site

-Focusing on these two metrics provides a good overview of how well your site is performing and allows you to compare your site’s performance to other sites.
+Focusing on these three metrics provides a good overview of how well your site is performing and allows you to compare your site’s performance to other sites.

 Based on these metrics, we’ve also recommended tools that are able to track these three metrics.
 ##### Default tool recommendation: